 On his day off he trains with the hotel’s finance department to learn more about that side of the business.
 “It’s basically an unpaid internship,” says Ethan.
-“I don’t mind because it’s good practice for me and something I can put on my resume.
+“I don’t mind because it’s good practise for me and something I can put on my resume.
 You can’t put a price on this experience.”

 Ethan is planning to put his finance skills to good use in the near future, by commencing an online Diploma of Accounting through TAFE Digital.
 He’d need to devote at least 16 hours of study per week to complete the course in two years, a commitment which doesn’t faze him in the slightest.
 “You can always make time,” he states.
 “If we’re not too busy at work I can fit in an hour or two, or study after work.”